What’s a plugin?

 I started out with the free version of sumo, and fortunately, the damage done is not long term.
 Sumo is also very resource heavy and slows down your site terribly.
 However, as soon as I switched, the problem went away with no long lasting ill effects.
 (I am now using Thrive Leads, and I used to REALLY love it… but they’ve done an update and I’m not sure I would recommend it anymore.)

 Hellobar is a good option for beginners who want a cheap pop up type thing.
+(I have the paid version, and I love it, but the free version does work).

 How install free plugins in WordPress